Ed Batista

 My own understanding of the distinction between coaching and therapy has been informed by a set of experiences with both disciplines: My coach is also a therapist, and my work with her beginning in 2001 has encompassed a range of professional and personal issues; my wife Amy and I benefited tremendously from our time in couples counseling after we completed graduate school; my father has been a practicing clinical psychologist for nearly 50 years; and I talk regularly with colleagues in both fields.

-While the primary focus of my practice is on my clients' professional fulfillment and effectiveness, we frequently discuss a range of topics that transcend organizational life, in part because what's happening in the rest of our lives affects how we show up at work--and, of course, what's happening at work affects how we show up in other domains of life.
+While the primary focus of my practice is on my clients' professional fulfillment and effectiveness, we frequently discuss a range of topics that transcend organizational life, in part because what's happening in the rest of our lives affects how we show up at work--and, in turn, what's happening at work affects how we show up in other domains of life.
 In some cases these topics involve issues that a client should pursue with a therapist or in another helping relationship.

 For example, I regularly talk with clients about anxiety, a common experience for leaders facing daunting responsibilities.
 Everyone is subject to anxiety at times, and coaching can be helpful in managing it at moderate levels.
 But severe anxiety (e.g. lasting for an extended period of time, pervasive across many domains of life, impeding normal functioning, accompanied by other physical or cognitive symptoms) requires treatment by a trained mental health professional.